Abhipathak-01/Python-DataStructure/README.md

 Time complexity for bubble sort is
 Worst case O(N*N) when the array is reverse sorted.
 Best case  O(N) when the array is already sorted.

+### **Selection Sort**

+**Definition**:-

+Selection sort is an in-place comparison sortin algorithm.It sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+The algorithm maintain two subarray in a given array.
+1. The subarray which is already sorted.
+2. Remaining subarray which is unsorted.

+**Analysis**:-

+Time complexity for selection sort is O(N^2).
+Good thing about selection sort is it never makes more than O(N) swaps and can be useful when memory write is a costly operation.